 5. You have something they want, and they know you are going to give it to them with some manipulation.
 For a narcissistic person to be in a relationship with you, they need to get something out of the relationship with you.
 In other words, being with you is going to benefit them in some way.
 This could be financially, sexually, or some other opportunity.
 They exist by using you to get their needs met.
 If they can’t use you, then they have no use for you.
 Thus, a narcissistic partner is more likely to rush you into a relationship that requires you to make a fast commitment (they do not feel obligated to commit to you).
 Thus, they are likely to rush you into a sexual relationship, marriage, or move in after a short amount of time.
 Perhaps they are looking for a mother, a banker, someone who will make them look good or help them get a promotion in life, or perhaps free rent.
 They will “sweep you off your feet in a whirlwind romance” in a jiffy, only for it to come crashing down shortly thereafter.

 While this list isn’t all inclusive, it can be a quick reference for your review if you or someone that you know has been involved in relationships with narcissistic people.
 The bottom line is that a narcissistic person is looking for a way to get their needs met, and they are looking for the perfect person to use.
 If you feel like this list resonates with you, think about what it is that stands out for you.
-If you find that you want to explore these issues more, or need some additional support; please do not hesitate to contact me to see how I can help.
-Don’t forget to subscribe to my newsletter to look for exciting news with Lifetime Counseling and Consulting ®.
+If you find that you want to explore these issues more, or need some additional support; scheduled a consultation here to see how I can help.

 © Dr. Natalie Jones, PsyD, LPCC